How to scrape lazy-loaded images

 null

-// Resolve relative URLs (data-src is often a root-relative path).
+// resolve relative URLs (data-src is often a root-relative path).

 return candidate ? new URL(candidate, document.baseURI).href : null